Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 2. PLan on extra time for fill and caulk

-Shiplap install means face nailing each panel and the filling and sanding prior to paint.
-Plus where the vertical boards meet the horizontal trim, each joint creates a small corner that needs to be carefully caulked and finished.
-It felt like the job that would never end!
-Plan extra time here.
+Shiplap install means face nailing each panel (in addition to nailing the tongue) and then filling and sanding prior to paint.
+That takes time.
+Plus where the vertical boards meet the horizontal trim, each joint creates a small indent that needs to be carefully caulked and finished.
+Garrett and I spent days filling and caulking - it felt like the job that would never end!
+Definitely plan extra time for this step.

 3. Paneling Works Beautifully on Sloped Ceilings

-This ended up being one of the biggest wins.
-Running boards along the slope creates clean, continuous lines and avoids the patchwork look drywall can sometimes create in attic spaces.
+Running boards along the slope creates clean, continuous lines and a finished feeling.
 Rather than struggle with perfectly cut angles at the intersection of the angled walls with the vertical wall and ceiling, we covered the joint with a small piece of trim.
 Saved a ton of time!

 4. Paneling can be Installed Over drywall or instead of it